-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 But is it the right Android phone for you?
 Let’s break it down.

-If you lean towards Android and are willing to pay more than $1,000 on your next phone, the Galaxy S23 Ultra has the best combination of cameras, performance and features for its price.
+If you lean toward Android and are willing to pay more than $1,000 on your next phone, the Galaxy S23 Ultra has the best combination of cameras, performance and features for its price.

 What we liked about it